 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 400 – 500 words in APA format and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 – 250 words in APA format.

 The student will write a 5 – 7 page research-based paper in current APA format that focuses on the topic relevant to the course readings for the Module: Week in which it is assigned (and all previous learning).
 The paper must include at least 5 – 7 scholarly references, in addition to the course textbooks, presentations, and the Bible.

 The student will write a 6 – 8-page research-based paper in current APA format that focuses on the topic agreed upon with the instructor.
 The paper must include at least 5 – 7 references, in addition to the course textbooks, presentations, and the Bible.
 The paper will be completed in the following stages:

 The student will submit a proposed topic for approval.

 The student will submit a progress report with at least 6 bibliographic sources.

-This exam will cover the Reading & Study material in Modules/Weeks 1-4.
-The exam will include 1, 5-7-page open-book/open-note essay questions submitted as a single Word document with appropriate titles before each essay.
+The midterm will cover the Learn material in Module 1: Week 1–Module 4: Week 4.
+The midterm will include 5 – 7-page open-book/open-note essay questions submitted as a single Word document in current APA format with appropriate titles before each essay.